(Also words that rhyme w/ bundt cake that I wish I had worked into the title somehow: pepper steak, milk snake, earthquake, daybreak and disc break.)

 With the rest of the puree and the solids I strained from the glaze I made a passable marmalade- but now I wish I’d left it to make another cake- because it’s looking to not make it 24 hours and I would have totally made another cake today.
 Live and learn.

 I hope I’m not overselling it when I say its the best cake I’ve ever made.
 We have about 8 more fruit on the calamondin ripening now, and it will hopefully put out a spring flush as well.
-To make this recipe without calamondin’s (which don’t travel well due to their thin skin and so are seldom sold commercially) I’d use a mix of lemon and oranges as they are incredibly tart- almost lime like but with an orangey taste.
+To make this recipe without calamondin’s (which don’t travel well due to their thin skin and so are seldom sold commercially) I’d use a mix of lemon and orange juice and zest as they are incredibly tart- almost lime like but with an orangey taste.
 Also- I really wondered what the gelatin would do to the cake consistency, but you don’t even get a hint of jello-feel in the cake texture.

 And so- my bundt cake adventure went well.
 Add it to the list of things I’ll be doing for the next 40 years.